sec0ps/dumpsec-py/README.md

-# DumpSec-Py: Enhanced Windows Security Auditing Tool
+# DumpSec-Py: Enhanced Windows Security Auditing Tool (Community Edition)

 ## Overview
 DumpSec-Py is a Windows security auditing tool designed for security professionals, system administrators, and penetration testers.
 This enhanced version builds on the classic DumpSec functionality with modern security features supporting Windows 10/11 and Server 2019/2022 environments.
 The tool performs detailed security assessments across users, permissions, services, registry, policies, and more—providing actionable findings with risk-based prioritization.